azpeteryang/azpeteryang.github.io/_pages/cv.md

   * Analyzed the bit error rate performance curve of the transmitting antenna under the independent Rayleigh channel, compare with the curve of the single transmitting-receiving antenna under the same conditions.
   * Simulated using two transmitted antennas to transmit in order to get the spatial diversity gain, used one receiving antenna to receive signals.
   * Arrived the result that the bit error rate has been significantly decreased after using space-time block codes.

-* Psychological Regulation System Based on VR
-  * Completed a decision tree in analysis process, achieved automatic selection of different videos according to users’ respective psychological conditions.
-  * Realized ability to store and retrieve data in self-built Alibaba Cloud database, presented users’ physiological data via curve graph in real time.
-  * Developed a method using Arduino to send data collected from brainwave and skin conductor sensors.

-* Research on the Internet of Nano-things
-  * Conducted Research on Plasmonic Nano Antennas for Wireless Network of Nano sensors *
-  *